jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-The superior man blames himself.
-The inferior man blames others.
+Opportunity often comes disguised in the form of misfortune, or temporary defeat.
-- Don Shula
+- Napoleon Hill

-Updated on: [5/16/2024]
+Updated on: [5/17/2024]
 <!-- #quoteEnd -->
 </pre>